shimjiyi/POS_Draft_for_Co-Authorship/architecture.md

 Future research will include large-scale empirical validation across diverse user groups, refinement of affective recognition models, and enhancement of real-time personalized feedback.
 Application development is also expected in mental health, education, and creative co-work fields.
+Each agent operates independently but is rhythmically coordinated through an internal trigger mechanism.
+**POS uses a rhythm-based auto-trigger system for agent activation, embedded within GPT interaction structure.**
 POS represents a new paradigm of collaboration between humans and AI.

 ## About the Project